jaimetur/PhotoMigrator/project-notes.md

   - `custom_print()` - Always prints to console
   - `custom_log()` - Respects log level, writes to file

+### GUI and Console Mode Detection

+The tool has a special "zero-config" mode for Google Takeout that launches automatically when:
+- Tool is run with a single folder path argument: `photomigrator /path/to/folder`
+- Tool is run with no arguments: `photomigrator`

+**GUI Detection Flow (`pre_parse_args()` at src/PhotoMigrator.py:133-486):**

+1. **Force console mode check** (line 460): Checks for CLI flags to bypass GUI
+   - `--no-gui` flag forces console mode
+   - `--force-console` flag also forces console mode
+   - These flags are checked before argument parsing via manual `sys.argv` inspection

+2. **has_display()** (line 134-136): Detects if graphical environment is available
+   - Checks `DISPLAY` environment variable (Linux/Unix)
+   - Returns True for Windows (`sys.platform.startswith("win")`)
+   - Returns True for macOS (`sys.platform == "darwin"`)

+3. **Lazy tkinter detection** (line 469-471): Checks availability without importing
+   - Uses `importlib.util.find_spec("tkinter")` to check if tkinter exists
+   - **Does NOT import tkinter modules** during detection
+   - Sets `tkinter_available` flag based on availability check only

+4. **Mode selection logic** (line 476-486):
+   - If `force_console_mode`: Always use console, show info message
+   - Else if `gui_available and tkinter_available`: Launch GUI config panel (imports tkinter at line 139-140)
+   - Else if `gui_available and not tkinter_available`: Warning + fallback to console
+   - Else: Use console input mode with info message

+**Performance Optimization:**
+- Tkinter modules are **only imported when GUI is actually launched** (lazy loading)
+- Detection phase uses `find_spec()` which is fast and doesn't load modules
+- Zero memory/startup overhead if GUI is not used

+**Usage Examples:**
+- `photomigrator` - Launch with GUI (if available) or console
+- `photomigrator --no-gui` - Force console mode even if GUI is available
+- `photomigrator /path/to/folder --no-gui` - Process folder with console configuration

+**Important Notes:**
+- GUI is now properly enabled when tkinter is available
+- Use `--no-gui` or `--force-console` flags to explicitly force console mode
+- Console mode asks interactive questions for all Google Takeout processing options
+- Flags must be present in command line before argument parser initializes

 ### Testing

 - Test configuration in `tests/conftest.py` adds `src/` to Python path